Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/05 Statements/README.md

 ## Best Practices
 It can be useful to define a `default` label even if there is no work for the `default` case.<br>
 Defining an empty `default` section indicates to subsequent readers that the case was considered.

+## Note
+Variables defined in a while condition or while body are created and destroyed on each iteration.